z-zang/Homestuck-Comic-Maker/README.md

 Planned Features
 ------
-- Navbar: Each link provides a relevant popup or opens in an external window
-- Canvas buttons: add export image option
+- Canvas buttons: add functionality to export image option
 - Canvas: add ability to add text as well
 - Sprite Menu: add more sprites for the other 100+ characters, backgrounds, and objects